inspire-eu-validation/view-service/iso-19128/at53-getmap-styles-parameter.md

 **Purpose**

-Test that the STYLES paramater in GetMap operation is mandatory.
+Test that the STYLES parameter in GetMap operation is mandatory.

 **Prerequisites**